-- 3. All requests for changes to exam dates must meet the following criteria - a.
-A written request for the change of date must be received by the Program Manager at Queen's at least two weeks in advance of the exam; the request must clearly state the reason for the change - All requests must be approved by the Program administration in consultation with the course professor; this process may require supporting documentation - c.
-The student requesting the change of exam date must secure their own proctor and secure their own exam location and pay all associated costs.
-The student will be provided with a list of persons who qualify to be proctors for exams conducted by Queen's - d.
+- 1. All requests for changes to exam dates must meet the following criteria: - A written request for the change of date must be received by the Program Manager at Queen's at least two weeks in advance of the exam; the request must clearly state the reason for the change. - 2.
+All requests must be approved by the program administration in consultation with the course professor; this process may require supporting documentation. - 3.
 In extenuating circumstances, changes to exam dates may be considered if the criteria set out in 1 and 2 above are not met.